 As a filmmaker he has directed Preity Zinta and AR Rahman in music videos and his films have over a million views on Youtube.

 “I only made videos and co-founded Alma Mater when I become completely obsessed with my passion”, he said happily.
 Until you become obsessed with your missions or passion or dreams, no one will take you seriously.

 “Most ideas fizzle out because everyone spends hours just thinking about them and not doing anything.
 So if you have an idea just go for it.
 Be obsessed about it”. -Varun Agarwal.

 Every person should be obsessed if he really wants to build a startup.
 Obsession is like a ﬁre, you want to build it so big that you feel compelled to sit around it in admiration.
 Take the leap and then think.

 My teacher always says to me,”you will never know what you can do until you start”, says Varun.
 When I started writing my book, I had to keep adding wood to sustain the heat and the glow to my obsession.

 You have to be 100 percent committed and have complete and utter conviction because with that you will persist in pursuing your project or startup.

-As Benjamin Mee, We Bought a Zoo, famously said “You know, sometimes all you need is twenty seconds of insane courage.
+As Benjamin Mee famously said “You know, sometimes all you need is twenty seconds of insane courage.
 Just literally twenty seconds of just embarrassing bravery.
 And I promise you, something great will come of it.”
 Go for it.
-Do not think about what people will think about you because after 20 years no one will have the time to think or to judged you by what you did 20 years ago.
-Focus on yourself, on your dream, on your startup.
+Do not think about what people will think about you.
+After 20 years no one will have the time to think or to judged you by what you did 20 years ago.
+Focus on yourself, on your dream, on your startup, you’ll get your returns.
 Be obsessed.